 Since 1987 Dr. Laughlin has introduced countless laser and anti-ageing procedures that enhance patient care in general and cosmetic dermatology; now she is offering solutions for women who want to optimize their pelvic health, without surgery and without pain or down-time.
 Dr. Denis Dudley, Executive Director of Laserderm, is an Ob-Gyn.
 He was former Director of High-Risk Pregnancy at the Civic Hospital for many years, and he practiced in the sub-speciality of maternal-fetal medicine and reproductive endocrinology.
 Although he no longer delivers babies, he provides endocrinology (hormone) counselling to our patients when needed.
 The synergy between the two specialties: Laser Dermatology and Gynecology is what makes the Women’s Health Program at Laserderm so unique.
-Dr. Jennifer MacIsaac, our new Associate Dermatologist, comes with a background in Family Medicine with advanced training in Obstetrics.
-She oversees the FemiLift Laser program and will manage the care of our patients requiring pap smear testing, pelvic exams, and outside referrals to gynecologists for surgical intervention.
-This all-star ensemble of medical experts, along with the attentive care of our nurses, makes up the Laserderm Women’s Health Program.
+Dr. Sibley and Dr. Ward, associate dermatologists, along with the attentive care of our nurses, complete this ensemble of medical experts serving our Women’s Health Program.

 We also partner with health professionals in the community in order to care for our patients in a holistic manner.
 Some patients who require surgery or ancillary therapies may be referred to gynecologists, specialized pelvic floor physiotherapists, or sex counsellors/therapists.
 Breast cancer survivors who have undergone chemotherapy are also referred to us for pelvic health therapies.